 posted by Guest blogger - Chris Richardson | 2 Comments

 The hardest part is deciding just how much money you need for your day-to-day expenses.
-Before leaving Australia I did all the research I could online and from guide books, but nothing comes close to actually being there and living it for yourself.
+Before leaving Australia I did all the research I could online and from guide books, but nothing comes close to actually being there and living it.

-Last summer I covered 13 different countries all around Europe - some of them cheap; some not so cheap.
-To help you on your travels I’ve listed 6 the most useful tips I picked up along the way.
-Perhaps you can put them to use and go see Europe for yourself this year.
+During my last trip, I covered 13 different countries across Europe - some of them cheap, some not so cheap.
+To help you on your travels I’ve listed 6 of the most useful tips I picked up along the way.
+On your next trip to Europe, these will definitely come in handy…

-France, Germany and the Netherlands are great but you will pay the price for staying there.
-You’ll also spend a lot of your time dodging large tour groups.
-Go further east to countries like Estonia, Lithuania and Poland where your money lasts longer and you’ll find a completely different feel to Europe.
+France, Germany and the Netherlands are great but you’ll pay the price for staying there.
+You could also spend a lot of your time dodging large tour groups.
+Go further east to countries like Estonia, Lithuania and Poland where your money lasts longer and you’ll find a completely different feel to the more touristy parts of Europe.